Genghius/betterASCII/README.md

 ## Just an alternative to the default ASCII command.
-Really, ignore the repo name, it was but mere clickbaitReally, ignore the repo name, it was but mere clickbait..
+Really, ignore the repo name, it was but mere clickbait..

 ### Usage:
 Will take a string and convert it to ASCII numerical values.